rouskinlab/seismic-rna/src/userdocs/install.rst

 Option 3b: Install SEISMIC-RNA from GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend installing from GitHub only if you need the latest source code, which may be unstable or contain significant bugs (most users do not, and should instead use the latest stable version from the Python Package Index).
+We do *not* recommend installing from GitHub unless you need the latest source code (most users do not), which may be unstable or contain significant bugs.
 In a terminal, navigate to the directory into which to install SEISMIC-RNA.
 If Git_ is installed on your computer, then clone the GitHub repository::